abhyudit309/ocs2/README.md

 6. Build and run the unit tests:

     ```bash
-    # Navigate to the directory of src
+    # Navigate to the src directory
     cd ~/ocs2_ws/src

     # Build